U of O president reflects on 2018-19 year, discusses plans for future

 TF: How do you think that these cuts might impact professors, faculty, and part-time professors?

-F: There might be marginal impact for part-time professors.
-For faculty members, we’re really doing our utmost to renew the faculty at the shoulder of normal speed, which is, when one faculty member leaves, we do hope that a new faculty member arrives.
+F: There might be a marginal impact for part-time professors.
+For faculty members, we’re really doing our utmost to renew the faculty at the shoulder of normal speed, which is when one faculty member leaves, we do hope that a new faculty member arrives.

 For us, it’s absolutely crucial that we maintain the numbers.
 And ideally … one of the things I’d like to do is to increase the number of faculty members.

 TF: This year, the University of Ottawa implemented some new mental health services.
 Do you think that students have benefited from them?
-Have you heard any feedback on the new mental health services?
+Or have you heard any feedback on the new mental health services?

 One thing is that the plan regarding mental health, it’s not one thing, it’s a constellation of little initiatives left and right on campus.
 The signs are encouraging, however, there’s still a lot to be done.

 Some of the budgets we were using were dedicated budgets coming from the government.
 We have not heard yet from the new government as to whether these amounts would be replicated, or if they will be renewed.